Sperm washing for IUI mimics some of the natural processes that occur in the woman’s body prior to conception.

 Regardless of which monitoring technique is used, it is important for the sperm and an egg to be present in the Fallopian tubes at the same time in order to accomplish fertilization of the egg.

 The laboratory at Ovation Fertility Austin has an important role in the IUI process.
-The staff of experienced embryologists and andrologists prepares the semen samples that are collected at home or in our collection room.
+Our Austin IVF lab’s staff of experienced embryologists and andrologists prepares the semen samples that are collected at home or in our collection room.
 These prepared samples are injected into the uterus of the patient by the physician on the day or days that will have the greatest chance of fertilizing the egg in the Fallopian tube.

 During the preparation of the sperm that is to be used in intrauterine insemination, the lab staff has to mimic some of the natural processes that occur in the woman’s body.